elPeroN/CAS-dashboard/README.md

 > Dashboard for CAS server made with React and material UI

 ## N.B.
-Ubuntu Server 20.04 is mandatory to run this environment!
+Ubuntu Server 20.04 is mandatory to run this environment's back end!

 ## Quick start